 September 17, 2012 | News

-The building now taking shape is unusually designed to encourage partnership, with features like an open central stairway connecting research areas on separate floors.
-The center will house a critical core of state-of-the-art facilities never before available at CUNY, and it will not only serve the needs of advanced research today but envision the demands and direction of scientific exploration for the next few decades.
+The ASRC, scheduled to open in the fall of 2014, will feature an open central stairway connecting the five research initiatives housed on separate floors.
+The center will have a critical core of state-of-the-art facilities never before available at CUNY.
+It will serve the needs of advanced scientific exploration for the next few decades.

 The planning process itself stressed a high level of collaboration across the University.
 Led by Vice Chancellor for Research Gillian Small, a diverse advisory group of faculty, University officials and consultants took on the task of establishing the five flagship areas.